Spiral bridge

 A spiral bridge, loop bridge, helix bridge, or pigtail bridge is a road bridge which loops over its own road, allowing the road to climb rapidly.
 This is useful in steep terrain, or where the approach road to a bridge would terminate too far from the bridge's end.
-The shape of the bridge forms a helix, not a spiral.
+Despite its name, the typical shape of a spiral bridge forms a helix, not a spiral.

 Many multi-storey car parks feature such a design as this.

 Pigtail bridge

 In the Black Hills of South Dakota, a particular form of spiral bridge, locally called a 'pigtail bridge', was introduced in 1932 by Cecil Clyde Gideon, the self-taught superintendent of Custer State Park turned highway designer.
 He called them “spiral-jumpoffs”.
 During the planning for Iron Mountain Road, there was a need to negotiate sudden elevation drops while preserving natural features for this scenic highway; the corkscrew design allowed for a spectacular—albeit expensive—solution to this problem.
 In order to blend the bridges with their surroundings, natural materials such as local timber were used.

 Most pigtail bridges were built by the Civilian Conservation Corps in the 1930s.